benahm/ApexDataFramework/docs/basics/QB/CONDITION.md

 ## Building a Condition

-QB builds two types for conditions
+QB can build two types of conditions

-* [Field Condition](#field-condition) : condition mean to be used in the where clause
+* [Field Condition](#field-condition) : condition meant to be used in the where clause
-* [Having condition](#having-condition) : condition mean to be used in the having clause
+* [Having condition](#having-condition) : condition meant to be used in the having clause

 ### Field Condition: